Amsterdam – Déjà vu all over again

 Amsterdam - What & Where

 Park Hotel - decent enough place and very centrally located.
-It is mere yards from the Rijksmuseum; the Van Gogh Museum only a little farther away.
 Around the corner is Pieter Cornelisz Hooftstraat, Amsterdam's most exclusive shopping street.
-Next time, I'd book an Airbnb stay on a houseboat.

 Pure Boat - classy, electric canal cruiser.
 Only 10-12 people with an ample supply of champagne, white wine, cold craft beer and local cheese.

-Foodhallen - This is an old tram repair factory and yard turned into shops, bars and a giant food hall called Foodhallen.
+Foodhallen - This is an old tram repair factory and yard turned into shops, bars and a giant food hall.
 Kind of like the Borough Market in London, there are over 20 stalls with every kind of food imaginable to be eaten at communal tables in the middle.
-It was quiet at 4:00PM on our arrival and then packed at 6:00pm with after work diners.
-Food and wines and spirits were excellent.
-Every city should have one of these.

-De Kas - a farm to table eatery in a park that had incredible reviews.
-You enter through their hothouse that provided all their vegetables, basil, etc. Very chic looking place with automatic blinds to filter out the setting sun.
+Restaurant de Kas - a farm to table eatery in a park.
+You enter through their hothouse that provided all their vegetables, basil, etc. Very chic looking place with interesting menu.

-Black and Blue - bills itself to have a casual ambiance, hospitable servers, honest prices – Steak restaurant Black and Blue is the place for anyone who loves good, pure food and a relaxed atmosphere.
+Black and Blue - bills itself to have a casual ambiance, hospitable servers, honest prices.

 Amsterdam Cheese Company - their Dutch Gold is incredible as are their spreads and mustards.
 There are several locations in Amsterdam and they will ship too.